AFRL at Ohio State Fair's Lausche Youth Exploration Space

-U.S. Air Force 1st Lt.
-Jonathan Wyatt, with the Air Force Research Laboratory, or AFRL, at Wright-Patterson Air Force Base, Ohio, shows Evan (front) and Eryn Simmons how to construct their hand-launched propellers at the Ohio State Fair in Columbus, Ohio, July 28, 2023.
+Christian Bennett (Left), U.S. Air Force 2nd Lt.
+Eva Paleo, and U.S. Air Force 1st Lt.
+Jonathan Wyatt, with the Air Force Research Laboratory, or AFRL, at Wright-Patterson Air Force Base, Ohio, explain the basics of flight dynamics to Eryn and Evyn Simmons as they put together their hand-launched propellers at the Ohio State Fair in Columbus, Ohio, July 28, 2023.
 AFRL was participating in a larger event in the Lausche Youth Exploration Space, where students learned about the importance of the aeronautics/aerospace industry through demonstrations and hands-on and interactive activities.
 (U.S. Air Force photo by Jim Mitchell)

 |Date Taken: